NMoroney/Gem-D3/readme.md

 ## Gem D3: A Gemini CLI generated library of D3.js visualizations

-We used Gemini CLI with an input datasets and a prompts to generate the JavaScript and example HTML for a collection of d3.js visualizations.
+We used Gemini CLI with input datasets and prompts to generate the JavaScript and example HTML for a collection of d3.js visualizations.

 For the initial examples, 10 datasets yielded 1,500 lines of code.